LennartKeller/trf_training_tut/text/HuggingFaceTrainer.md

 In contrast to the `.compute_loss`-method, which receives the input, this function only receives an `EvalPrediction` object.
 An `EvalPrediction` contains the model's outputs and the labels from the dataset.
 However, similar to the loss function, computing the metrics requires access to the input data to retrieve the indices of the target tokens.
 To control the content of an `EvalPrediction`, object we can use the `label_names` parameter of the `TrainingArguments`.
-It receives a list of keys from the input batches of the model.
-These entries get copied to the `EvalPrediction` object.
+With this argument, we can specify additional fields that get copied from the input batches to the `EvalPrediction` objects.
 This way, we can incorporate the labels and the `input_ids` of tokens in the `EvalPrediction` object.

 ```python